Originally published: Feb. 2, 2017, at LucyKalanatri.com

 Thank you for what you do, Rodney.
 We Stood Up is a powerful work of art!
 May you continue to be the facilitator and driver for making meaningful art come to life.

 Whittenberg’s own story started out in Yeadon where, at the age of 12, he built a synthesizer keyboard in his family’s basement out of components from RadioShack.
 That was his first instrument.
-Following Settlement School Summer Camp and attending UArts, Whittenberg’s repertoire expanded to include guitar, bass, drum and piano.
+Following Settlement School Summer Camp and attending University of the Arts, Whittenberg’s repertoire expanded to include guitar, bass, drum and piano.

-When he’s not telling his own stories through his music, Whittenberg helps others tell theirs as a creative consultant — which is how he became involved with “Caregivers,” a documentary film about secondary trauma, the crippling stress experienced by first responders, the police, firefighters, nurses, social workers and EMTs who are on the front line of natural and biological disasters and violence.
+When he’s not telling his own stories through his music, Whittenberg helps others tell theirs as a creative consultant—which is how he became involved with “Portraits of Professional Caregivers: Their Passion, Their Pain.”
+The documentary film is about secondary trauma, the crippling stress experienced by first responders—the police, firefighters, nurses, social workers and EMTs who are on the front line of natural and biological disasters and violence.

 As co-producer of “Caregivers,” Whittenberg spent a year going over the premise of the film with Compher.
 “I think it’s really amazing that when we started four years ago, there was no interest in secondary trauma.
 Now, due to recent events, there’s a whole new way of looking at the people who come into your community to help in times of crisis,” says Whittenberg.
 “We’re hoping the film serves an educational purpose, that it helps open a national conversation about caregivers.”